chrisknight23/BrandPOS/src/components/common/AnimatedNumber/README.md

   - Useful for indicating currency context before revealing the amount
   - Overrides other formatting options for digits

+### Text Content
+- When `textContent` is provided:
+  - Displays the provided text string instead of numeric value
+  - Can be combined with `showDollarSign` to show "$FREE" formatting
+  - Animates with a fade and slide animation
+  - Uses the same font styling as numeric values for consistency
+  - Overrides all numeric formatting options

+### Suffix Text
+- When `suffixText` is provided:
+  - Displays numeric value with the text string appended after it
+  - Number portion uses digit rolling animation
+  - Text portion uses fade and slide animation
+  - Automatically adds spacing between number and text
+  - Only applies when `textContent` is not provided

 ### Animation Sequence
 1. Initial mount: Value appears with proper formatting
 2. Value changes: Smooth rolling animation
 3. New digits: Fade in and roll up from zero
 4. Removed digits: Fade out
+5. Text content: Fade in with slight upward motion
+6. Suffix text: Fade in with slight rightward motion

 ## Technical Requirements